robotlandscape/freetreb/README.md

 # Freetreb
 *It ain't cheating if it's allowed!*

 Are you building a trebuchet for your WHS Physics assignment?
 Do you have no idea how to build a trebuchet, hopelessly looking at designs online built by people just as frantic as you are?
 Is it October 25th and your trebuchet is still firing backwards?
+Are you thinking about sinking so low as to go to the Windham black market for trebuchets?
+All of the above?

 **Look no further!** This is a repository of fellow sleep-deprived trebuchet-builders to record and document what worked for them, what didn't work, how they fixed problems, and what their final result was.
 Because trebuchet day is an assignment and not nessisarily a competition, collaboration benefits everyone who contribute!